Easy Red Velvet Ooey Gooey Butter Cake

 3. Press the mixture evenly into the bottom of the prepared pan.

-5. Pour cream cheese mixture over the cake mixture.
+5. Pour cream cheese mixture evenly over the cake mixture.

 6. Bake for 35-40 minutes, until edges are golden brown and the center is still slightly jiggly.